 Our NHE3 patent portfolio is wholly owned by us and exclusively licensed to AstraZeneca.
-This portfolio includes one issued U.S. patent, U.S. Patent No. 8,541,448, covering the composition of tenapanor, and one patent allowed, but not issued in Japan, Japanese patent application, number 2011-543730, covering the composition of tenapanor.
-The issued U.S. patent, and the allowed Japanese patent are predicted to expire in 2029.
+This portfolio includes one issued U.S. patent, U.S. Patent No. 8,541,448, covering the composition of tenapanor, and one issued Japanese patent, Japanese Patent No. 5502106 covering the composition of tenapanor.
+Both of these issued patents are predicted to expire in 2029.
 Two additional patent applications are pending in the United States covering the composition of or methods of using tenapanor.
 We have related national patent applications pending in Europe, China, India, Israel and a number of other countries.
 Any patents issuing from these patent applications are also predicted to expire in 2029.
 Additional pending composition of matter and method of use patent applications in this portfolio include three PCT applications that are eligible for worldwide filing, and we expect that AstraZeneca will file national patent applications in Europe, Japan, China, India, Israel and a number of other countries at the time when the PCT is converted to national filings.